 Appointing a Foreign National as Chairman of the Board of Directors

-Appointing a foreign national as Chairman of the Board of Directors requires a specific legal approach.
+Appointing a foreign national as Chairman of the Board of Directors requires a tailored legal approach.
 This article walks through the key steps and legal nuances involved in properly formalising such a relationship under Russian corporate and immigration law.

 Corporate Status

 However, a foreign national cannot lawfully carry out any activity on Russian territory without the requisite authorisation documents.
-Accordingly, in order to establish the scope of powers, applicable terms, and mutual obligations, it is necessary to enter into a civil law services agreement.
+Accordingly, in order to establish the scope of powers, applicable terms, and mutual obligations, it is necessary to enter into a civil law agreement.

 The question then arises as to who will act as the company's signatory to that agreement.
 As a general rule, this is ordinarily the company's General Director.
 However, where the agreement is to be concluded with a person who is themselves part of the governing body, it is common practice to delegate signing authority to another individual in order to avoid a conflict of interest.
-If the general meeting of participants (founders) has resolved to enter into the agreement and has authorised a specific participant (founder) to sign it, that person will act as the company's contracting party.
+If the general meeting of participants (founders) has resolved to enter into the agreement and has authorised a specific participant (founder) to sign it, that person will act as the company's authorised signatory.

 An agreement with a member of the board of directors is frequently treated as a related-party transaction, which means that prior approval must be obtained from the general meeting of participants or from the board of directors itself — with the interested party excluded from the vote.
 The subject matter of such an agreement typically covers services relating to the organisation of board activities, advisory functions, or representative duties, but expressly excludes any employment function within the meaning of the Labour Code.

-Once all corporate formalities have been completed — that is, once the Chairman has been duly elected and the transaction has been approved — the company may proceed to obtaining the necessary authorisation documents for the Chairman's lawful activity in Russia.
+Once all corporate formalities have been completed — that is, once the Chairman has been duly elected and the transaction has been approved — the company may proceed with obtaining the necessary authorisation documents for the Chairman's lawful activity in Russia.

 Highly Qualified Specialist Work Permit

-Standard employment authorisation documents — such as a general work permit or a work patent — fall outside the scope of this section, as they are intended for line-level employees rather than senior management, a category to which the position of Chairman of the Board clearly belongs.
+Standard employment authorisation documents — such as a general work permit or a work patent — fall outside the scope of this section, as they are intended for non-executive employees rather than senior management, a category to which the position of Chairman of the Board clearly belongs.

 For senior management positions, Russian legislation provides for a special status: that of a Highly Qualified Specialist (HQS), established under Article 13.2 of Federal Law No. 115-FZ "On the Legal Status of Foreign Nationals in the Russian Federation."
-Under this framework, the company is not required to obtain a preliminary permit to attract foreign labour; it may apply directly to the competent migration authorities with a petition for the issuance of a work permit for the specialist concerned.
+Under this framework, the company is not required to obtain a preliminary permit to attract foreign labour; it may apply directly to the competent migration authorities with an application for the issuance of a work permit for the specialist concerned.

-The key distinctions of the HQS work permit lie in its duration — it is issued for a period of up to three years in accordance with the terms of the contract — and in the associated benefits.
+The principal features of the HQS work permit lie in its duration — it is issued for a period of up to three years in accordance with the terms of the contract — and in the associated benefits.
 Notably, both the specialist and their family members are entitled to obtain a permanent residence permit through a simplified procedure.
 Family members are also eligible for accompanying visas valid for the duration of the HQS work permit.

 Upon issuance of the HQS work permit, the employer becomes subject to an obligation to file quarterly notifications confirming salary payments.
 Failure to comply with this requirement gives rise to administrative liability and financial penalties.